-In addition to leases of other properties and facilities to support our business operations, the Company currently leases approximately 65,000 square feet of office and storage space at our corporate headquarters, located at 550 East Swedesford Road, Suite 350, in Wayne, Pennsylvania.
+In addition to leases of other properties and facilities to support our business operations, we currently lease approximately 65,000 square feet of office and storage space for our corporate headquarters, located at 550 East Swedesford Road, Suite 350, in Wayne, Pennsylvania.
 This property is used by both our reportable segments and our corporate functions.